Azure/bicep-registry-modules/modules/deployment-scripts/create-kv-certificate/README.md

 Create Key Vault self-signed certificates.
 Requires Key Vaults to be using RBAC Authorization, not Access Policies.

+## Description

+In order to create a certificate and place it an Azure Key Vault, a custom script step must be used.
+This Bicep module simplifies the process, by automating the creation of a Self-Signed certificate.

 ## Parameters

 | Name                                       | Type     | Required | Description                                                                                                   |